dedeen/vsphere_python/README.md

 ## Python Scripts for VMWare
-This repo contains a few python scripts that I've written to interact with vSphere, using vCenter REST API and pyVmomi.
+This repo contains a couple of simple python scripts for vSphere using vCenter REST API and pyVmomi.

 Dan Edeen, dan@dsblue.net, 2022